k78ma/quartz/content/3A/MTE 309/Exchange Planning.md

 - FINA 2203 - March 29
 - HUMA 2911 (Quizzes) - Feb 28, Mar 31, May 2, May 9 presentation
 - ELEC 4260 - No midterm

+HUMA 2911:
+Overall, there is little practical usefulness - I probably won't use the credit given by this course since I want to take Waterloo CSEs to boost GPA.

+- Reasons to take:
+    - Could learn about Buddhism
+    -
+- Reasons to not take:
+    -